yur0n/abz/README.md

 **CORS:**

 - The CORS configuration restricts API server requests to those originating from `CLIENT_ORIGIN` specified in `.env` file.
-Remember to replace this placeholder with your actual client domain.

 **TLS:**

 - TLS for both the server and client is currently omitted.
 You'll need to implement it manually to ensure secure communication.